evemmiller/panmacmillan/README.md

 553 editions which should currently be excluded from confirmation were identified.

+**note** since publishing these results I discovered a bug in the code that led to null values being ignored when determining second editions.
+This has since been fixed in the code itself but means some of the totals in the results are out of date.

 ![Alt text](./results_table1.png "results")

 In these results you can see that each edition has a publication date and an earliest confirmation date.
 For most entries the confirmation date is a year prior to the publication date.